wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/conditionals/includes/4-exercise-if-group-actions.md

     ![If expenses file exists](..\media\if-expenses-file-exists.png)

-4. This, of course, will only run if the Folder exists.
+4. This will only run if the Folder exists.
 By this stage, your process should look like this:

     ![Initial process structure](..\media\initial-process-structure.png)